-As earlier mentioned, you need a reliable enclosure to be able to use your SSD through a USB.
-In case you’re having a hard time finding the right enclosure, you can always check here.
+As mentioned earlier, you need a reliable enclosure to be able to use your SSD through a USB.
+If you’re having difficulty finding the right enclosure, you can always check here.
+(Amazon Link)

 Interestingly, the USB-C external drive enclosures on this page are pretty much reliable and work well with the traditional 2.5-inch SSDs and hard drives.

 After getting the enclosure, what’s next?
-It’s very simple; first, you need to start by opening the case.
-After that, plug the bare drive into the SATA connector and then close the case back up again.
+It’s very simple; first, you must start by opening the case.
+After that, plug the bare drive into the SATA connector and close the case again.

-As previously mentioned, the performance of an external SSD can always be affected by USB.
-However, you need to understand that it doesn’t happen in all cases.
+As previously mentioned, USB can always affect an external SSD’s performance.
+However, you must understand that it doesn’t happen in all cases.

 Here’s the thing; all SSDs and USBs aren’t created the same way.
 Some SSDs are very powerful and can transmit data pretty faster than many USBs can do.